unizhibin/PYNQ_Quantum/README.md

 ### Project Description

-Here is the English translation of your text in a formal and professional tone, suitable for documentation or presentations:

----

 This is a quantum experimentation project based on FPGA and the PYNQ platform.
 It encompasses hardware circuit design, a graphical user interface (GUI), and several corresponding experiments.
 In the early stages of development, we employed a range of development platforms—including PYNQ-Z2, ZCU104, ZCU111, and the Kria K26 SoM—to accommodate various application environments.
 The system is continuously updated on a regular basis.